 American Nurses Association - represents Registered Nurses by fostering high standards of nursing practice, promoting the economic and general welfare of nurses in the workplace, projecting a positive and realistic view of nursing, and lobbying the Congress and regulatory agencies on health care issues affecting nurses and the public.

-American Organization of Nurse Executives - provides leadership, professional development, advocacy, and research in order to advance nursing practice and patient care, promote nursing leadership excellence, and shape healthcare public policy.
+American Organization of Nurse Leadership - provides leadership, professional development, advocacy, and research in order to advance nursing practice and patient care, promote nursing leadership excellence, and shape healthcare public policy.

 American Psychiatric Nurses Association - provides leadership to advance psychiatric-mental health nursing practice, improves mental health care for culturally diverse individuals, families, groups and communities, and shapes health policy for the delivery of mental health services.

 American Society of Pain Management Nurses - dedicated to promoting and providing optimal care of patients with pain, accomplished through education, standards, advocacy, and research.

 Association for Death Education and Counseling - dedicated to promoting excellence in death education, bereavement counseling and care of the dying.

 Association of Nurses in AIDS Care - committed to meeting the needs of nurses in HIV/AIDS care, research, prevention, and policy.

 Association of Pediatric Oncology Nurses - advances the highest standards of care for children and adolescents with cancer and their families through education, research, certification, advocacy and affiliation.

 Association of Perioperative Registered Nurses - promotes quality patient care by providing perioperative registered nurses with education, standards, services, and representation.

 Association of Rehabilitation Nursing - promotes and advances professional rehabilitation nursing practice through education, advocacy, collaboration, and research to enhance the quality of life for those affected by disability and chronic illness.